Drullkus/ThermalSmeltery/README.md

 # ThermalSmeltery
 This is a very short mod that adds the capability to melt metals in the Thermal Expansion Crucible into Tinker's Construct Metals.

-This mod basically adapts every TiCon Smeltery recipe to the Magma Crucible.
-In theory it should add recipes from mods adding TiCon Smeltery Recipe as well, namely Extra Tinker's Construct.
+This mod dynamically adapts every TiCon Smeltery recipe to the Magma Crucible.
+In theory it should add recipes from mods adding TiCon Smeltery Recipe as well, including ExtraTCon.

 ##[Downloads](http://minecraft.curseforge.com/mc-mods/227661-thermal-smeltery/files)